ZeroByteOrg/zsound/doc/ZSM Format Specification.md

 #### Current Revision: 1

-ZSM is a format standard specifying both a data stream format and a file header and layout format designed to be loaded into and played back from HIRAM.
-The stream format is suitable for playback from any region of memory, but the playback routine assumes HIRAM is in use.
-Any ZSM stream of more than 8k in size would cause the library’s playback routine to handle it improperly, assuming a bank wrap at the nearest 8k boundary in memory.
-This may be changed in the future to allow loading/playing ZSM from main memory if desired.
+ZSM is a standard specifying both a data stream format and a file structure for containing the data stream.
+This document provides the standard for both the ZSM stream format and for the ZSM container file format.

 Whenever it becomes necessary to modify the ZSM standard in such a way that existing software will not be compatible with files using the newer standard, this version number will be incremented, up to a maximum value of 255.